 About John Kirkley

-For more than 25 years he had been president of Kirkley Communications, a marketing communications firm providing high tech writing and editing services.
+For more than 30 years he has been president of Kirkley Communications, a marketing communications firm providing high tech writing and editing services.

-Recently he served as the founding editor of the Digital Manufacturing Report, a webzine published by Tabor Communications in partnership with the National Center for Manufacturing Sciences.
-DMR is focused on advanced digital manufacturing including modeling, simulation and analysis.
+He served as the founding editor of the Digital Manufacturing Report (DMR), a webzine published by Tabor Communications in partnership with the National Center for Manufacturing Sciences.
+DMR focused on advanced digital manufacturing including modeling, simulation and analysis.

-He was the editor of Datamation magazine from 1973 to 1986.
+Kirkley was the editor of Datamation magazine for 13 years.
 Under his leadership the magazine grew steadily at 25 percent/year, and was known as one of the most successful and respected computer industry publications.
-He managed a staff of about 35 writers, editors, graphics, production and support personnel as well as working with an Advisory Board consisting of a dozen of the top people in the computer industry.
+He managed a staff of 35 writers, editors, graphics, production and support personnel as well as working with an Advisory Board consisting of a dozen of the top people in the computer industry.
+He has been a speaker at numerous technology conferences, including keynote speeches in Europe (Nordata).

-In 1967, he founded Computer magazine, the journal of the IEEE (Institute of Electrical and Electronics Engineers) Computer Society, acting as its editor and publisher, and managing the Society's publications office.
+He began his hi-tech career as the founder of Computer magazine, the journal of the IEEE (Institute of Electrical and Electronics Engineers) Computer Society.
+He became its editor and publisher, while managing the Society's publications office.
 The magazine brought a new level of clear, concise and lively writing and outstanding graphics to an IEEE-sponsored publication.
 Today, Computer remains the Computer Society’s flagship publication.
 Kirkley has been honored as one of the Society's Golden Core Members.

 Conference activities include acting as the program chairman of the Business Week Telecom Summit 2001 and associate conference chairman for the 1999 ComNet conferences.
 He was program chairman of the 1994 Business Week Executive Programs conferences "The Information Revolution," and "The Virtual Office.
 He was also program chairman for the 1996 Society for Information Management Executive Technology Summit, jointly sponsored by Computerworld.
 He has written speeches for some of the top executives in the industry, including a series of presentations for the president of Nortel Networks.